twinfoundation/wallet/packages/wallet-connector-iota/docs/reference/classes/IotaFaucetConnector.md

 > `readonly` `static` **NAMESPACE**: `string` = `"iota"`

-The namespace supported by the wallet connector.
+The namespace supported by the faucet connector.

 ***